 - Declaring a Color Additive: If you declare a color additive, be sure to reference it to an FDA-established name.
 For example, the label only states “red food coloring” instead of “Red No. 40.”

 - Declaring an Ingredient That Is Not FDA Approved

 - Generalizing on the “May Contain” Statement: When cosmetics include non-color additives or unapproved color additives in the “may contain” statement on the label, the FDA carefully regulates this.
 You can’t assume that everything in this category is a color additive either because if you do and it’s not, the FDA will detain your shipment.

 - Importing Products Without Preapproval From FDA: A cosmetic firm may use any ingredient as long as it does not cause the product to be adulterated in any way, for it has a legal responsibility for the safety and labeling of the products.
 Cosmetic products and ingredients are not subject to premarket approval by FDA, with the exception of color additives.

-However, they must not be adulterated or misbranded.
+- However, they must not be adulterated or misbranded.
 Color additives are subject to a strict system of approval under U.S. law of the Federal Food, Drug and Cosmetic Act.
 Color additive violations are a common reason for detaining imported cosmetic products offered for entry into the United States.

 - Thinking That Your Shipment Will Not Be Inspected: While not all imported products are examined at the time of entry, those not examined are still subject to all the legal regulations of the laws enforced.

-FDA issues Import Alerts to advise inspectors of trends in violations.
+- FDA issues Import Alerts to advise inspectors of trends in violations.
 Cosmetic-type products marketed with therapeutic claims are on the hot list.
 For a complete list, visit Import Alert for Industry Cosmetics.